dsc-courses/practice.dsc10.com/README.md

 - In-person means on-paper.
 - Think of select-all questions as a sequence of true-false questions.
 Partial credit for these questions was assigned accordingly.
 - When taking an exam for practice, we recommend having a copy of the DSC 10 reference sheet open in another tab, as well as a second copy of the exam, so you can access the data descriptions.

-Note: encoding used is UFT-8, if you are running into encoding errors using run.py, use run-uft8.py